open-feature/ofep/OFEP-extend-provider-metadata.md

 OpenFeature supports [flag metadata](./007-OFEP-provider-flag-metadata.md) which allows for arbitrary information to be associated with a flag evaluation.
 This works well for data that specific to an individual flag that was successfully evaluated.
-However, it's useful to access arbitrate provider information outside of a successful flag evaluation.
+However, it's useful to access arbitrary provider information outside of a successful flag evaluation.

 In many flag management tools, there are ways to group related flag configurations.
 A non-exhaustive list includes `organization`, `namespace`, `project`, and `environment`.